Nikolay-Lysenko/readingbricks/README.md

 ## How to use it?

-There are two main ways to browse notes efficiently.
+There are two main interfaces that allow browsing notes efficiently:

-#### Online

-Website will be launched soon.
-All necessary instructions will be provided there.
+* Jupyter-based (it is mature, but its potential is limited),
+* Flask-based (now it is under development, but it will be the recommended way in the future).

-#### Offline
+#### Jupyter-based interface

-As always, this repository can be cloned to your local machine.
-Just run `git clone https://github.com/Nikolay-Lysenko/snip_and_ship` from your terminal.

-When the repository is cloned, open the file named `counts_of_tags.tsv`.
+When the repository is cloned to your local machine, open the file named `readingbricks/supplementary/counts_of_tags.tsv`.
 It contains tags and their frequencies in tab-separated format.
 Look through the file and choose the tags you are interested in.
 Suppose that they are 'tag1', 'tag2', and 'tag3'.
 To make a notebook with notes that are associated with at least one of these tags, run:

 ```
+cd readingbricks/infrastructure/jupyter
-python offline_tools/search.py -e tag1 OR tag2 OR tag3
+python search.py -e tag1 OR tag2 OR tag3
 ```

 More complex filtering is supported too.
 You can write arbitrary logical expressions with AND and OR operators and parentheses:
 ```
-python offline_tools/search.py -e \(tag1 OR tag2\) AND \(tag3 OR tag4\)
+python search.py -e \(tag1 OR tag2\) AND \(tag3 OR tag4\)
 ```
 Do not forget to escape parentheses, because without escaping `bash` fails.

 After your query is run, look at the freshly created file named `notes_for_the_last_query.ipynb`.
 Enjoy reading!

+#### Flask-based interface

+It will be launched soon.
+All necessary instructions will be provided here.

 ## How to contribute?

 Everyone can create a pull request.

-Note that it is strongly recommended to update counts of tags and Markdown files for website automatically.
-This is easy — just copy and rename files from `hooks` directory according to instructions that are placed inside of them right below shebang.
+Note that it is strongly recommended to update counts of tags and Markdown files for Flask version automatically.
+This is easy — just copy and rename files from `readingbricks/supplementary/hooks` directory according to instructions that are placed inside of them right below shebang.
 If it is done correctly, Git hooks will refresh tag statistics and other necessary files for you.

 When working on a pull request, keep in mind internal structure of the project.
 It is assumed that there are three types of files:
 * Notes written by humans.
-All of them must be inside `notes` directory in `ipynb` format;
+All of them must be inside `readingbricks/notes` directory in `ipynb` format;
 * Automatically created files.
 They never should be updated manually;
 * Infrastructure code.
 It can be stored inside these directories:
-    - `hooks` (Git hooks),
+    - `readingbricks/supplementary/hooks` (Git hooks),
-    - `readingblocks` (web version),
-    - `offline_tools` (offline version).
+    - `readingblocks/infrastructure/jupyter` (Jupyter interface),
+    - `readingblocks/infrastructure/flask` (Flask interface).